ALT-F1/EOSC-Co-Creation-Crossroads-Data-bank-for-covid-19/README.md

 One question remains: **does the usage of the Weather data influence (or not) the spread of the virus?**

 One of those groups of researchers includes the [Machine Learning Group](https://mlg.ulb.ac.be) (MLG) from the [Université Libre de Bruxelles](https://www.ulb.be).
-The MLG supports [Marius Gilbert](https://spell.ulb.be/person/marius-gilbert), one member of the GEES, by providing models made of Artificial Intelligence/Machine Learning algorithms.
+The MLG supports the initiative by providing models made of Artificial Intelligence/Machine Learning algorithms.
 The models built by the MLG influence the Exit Strategy.

 # Technical challenges